mycozynestclt/mycozynestclt.github.io/_pages/home-decor.md

 ---
-title: Art
+title: Home Decor
 layout: collection
 published: true
-permalink: /art/
+permalink: /home-decor/
-collection: art
+collection: home-decor
 entries_layout: grid
 classes: wide
 # excerpt: "The posts in this section discuss the guiding principles behind the Nihongo Journey framework.
 Think of these as the mindset underlying the site."